Introduction to Nootropics: Staying Smart When it Comes to Smart Drugs

 “Biohackers” interested in scientific research and personal experimentation have been known to dedicate years to exploring various nootropics, aiming to improve their brain’s function and performance.

 Unfortunately, there is a growing amount of misinformation and dangerous claims at the commercial level by supplement companies targeting mainstream consumers, especially in the United States, where the FDA is not required to approve any product going on the market, unless a “new” ingredient is used.
-Even then, it appears to be an issue of labeling, not review of safety or effectiveness.
+Even with experimental new ingredients, it is often an issue of labeling, not review of safety or effectiveness.

 Luckily in Canada, natural supplements and non-prescription drugs are strictly regulated for safety and quality.
 In order for a product to make it on the shelf, Health Canada conducts a rigorous assessment of the ingredients, health claims, labelling, production, and testing of over-the-counter products.
 All nootropics manufactured in Canada fall under these regulations, and must possess and clearly display a Natural Product Number (NPN) or Drug Identification Number (DIN) on the front of their packaging.
 As with any drug, a clear understanding of the ingredients and their effects on the body is crucial before taking them.
 Ensuring safety and effectiveness of nootropics is an important and promising step to creating a trusted market for consumers in Canada.